-If you resign from your employment you are not entitled to receive EI benefits unless there was provable just cause for leaving your employment.
+If you resign from your employment, you are not entitled to receive EI benefits unless there was provable just cause for leaving your employment.
 These may constitute a constructive dismissal or incidences where there was harassment, discrimination or dangerous working conditions.

-Employers must issue an ROE each time there is an interruption in earnings which is defined as the period of time an employee has had or anticipates seven days with no insurable earnings from their employer.
+Employers must issue an ROE each time an employee experiences an interruption in earnings.
+This is defined as the period of time when an employee has had or is anticipated to have seven days with no insurable earnings from their employer.

 In Block 18, your employer will specify if your termination was for cause or without cause.
 A description is not necessary.
 However, if your ROE is marked with Code M, Service Canada will likely require that you fill out a survey about your termination allowing you to provide reasons.
 Service Canada will then contact the employer to determine the correct code.
-If your application for benefits is denied, file a Request for Reconsideration within 30 days.
-This is another chance for you to give reasons why your termination did not amount to wilful misconduct.
+If your application for benefits is denied, you should file a Request for Reconsideration within 30 days.
+This is another chance for you to give reasons why your termination does not amount to wilful misconduct.